 Life experience is important as you'll be dealing with areas of conflict.
 Relevant experience in the area of mediation you're interested in is essential.
-Paid or voluntary work with the following organisations can help prepare you for challenging mediation issues:
+Paid or voluntary work with relevant organisations can help prepare you for challenging mediation issues.
+These organisations include:

 In legal roles, for example, you'll gain valuable experience in working to achieve acceptable outcomes and resolution for clients, which will help when you go on to do mediation training.

 To work as a family mediator, you'll need experience in supporting children and adults with multiple issues.
 Roles in social care services, health patient advocacy or family law practice are useful.

 You can also develop mediation skills from working in community liaison roles, youth offending work, social welfare jobs, trade union roles and HR.

 There isn't a straightforward route into employment and you'll either have to find work within a sector or organisation that uses in-house trained mediators or set up your own business, often based on your first career, and generate work yourself.

 Most accredited mediation training providers hold a professional directory of mediators where you can find work through promoting your skills, experience and track record.